 Here are ten countries where long-term travelers consistently report the lowest daily costs, with realistic averages across accommodation, food, and local transport:

 These figures assume budget accommodation, local food, and public transport.
-They are not luxury numbers, but they are not punishing either.
+Not luxury, but not punishing either.

 Why Slow Travel Is the Most Effective Budget Strategy

 Moving fast costs money.
-Every time you switch cities, you pay for transport, you lose a night adjusting to a new place, and you end up eating at tourist-priced restaurants near arrival points because you have not had time to find anything better.
+Every time you switch cities, you pay for transport, lose time settling in, and default to overpriced restaurants near transport hubs.

 Slow travel means staying in one place for two to four weeks instead of three to four days.
 That one shift changes your entire cost structure.